smbjorklund/media_update/doc/render-array.md

 A render array with the property **'#theme'** will pass responsibility for rendering to the corresponding theme function or template.
 The variables that the function expects are provided by other properties.
-If the theme function isn't documented to process children, then they will generally be ignored if present.
+If the theme function isn’t documented to process children, then they will generally be ignored if present.

-A render array can't both have the '#markup' and '#theme' property set.
+A render array can’t both have the '#markup' and '#theme' property set.

 For instance if the '#theme' property has the value 'item\_list', then the [theme\_item\_list()](http://api.drupal.org/api/drupal/includes%21theme.inc/function/theme_item_list/7)